 Sometimes the wait seems endless, but the very nature of waiting is that it ends.
 You tell someone to wait when something is coming.
 (Unless you’re dishonest or manipulative.
 My God is neither of those things.)
 Watch me do it, God said to me long ago.
 So I’m watching.
 I’m waiting.
 I’m sowing in my prayers.
 And one day, I’m going to reap.

 When God makes promises, God means what He says.
 It’s not a mere character-building exercise.
 He is giving us something real to take hold of.
 Real hope.

 Discernment is always required when listening for God’s voice.
 It is possible to hear wrong.
 We must be wary of making idols of God’s promises or of grasping so tightly to God’s words that our requests become demands.
 Our belief in God’s goodness should never be contingent on circumstances.

 Sometimes, however, it’s not a matter of discernment, but of perseverance.

 While the promises may not float in on a cloud or appear in a miraculous poof, they will come.
-While they may require our participation, patience, and initiative, they are not as far away as they seem.
-You may not see any signs of their coming yet, but one day you will look up and realize that what you once thought impossible is already within reach.
+While they may require our participation, patience, and initiative, they are often not as far away as they seem.
+We don’t see any signs of their coming for the longest time, but then one day we look up and realize that what we once thought was impossible is already within reach.

 Those who sow in tears